-WTOP Film Critic Jason Fraley reviews "Prisoners."
+WTOP Film Critic Jason Fraley reviews the new child abduction thriller "Prisoners."

 WASHINGTON – The changing of the seasons often marks a cinematic shift from summer superheroes to autumn nail-biters.
 It’s time for Hugh Jackman to put away his Wolverine claws for the seriousness of a concerned father, channeling the motives of Liam Neeson’s “Taken,” but with the questionable means of Sean Penn’s “Mystic River,” all in a drizzly blue-collar environment that bleeds “crime thriller.”